-14. Prior to the enactment of the Wakf Act, 1995, the Central Wakf Act, 1954, was in force, but did not apply to some of the States which had Special Acts of their own, such as Uttar Pradesh, West Bengal, parts of Gujarat and Maharashtra and some of the North-Eastern States. said States The continued to be governed by their own Special statutes, which provided for the administration of Wakfs in their respective States.
-To do away with the disparity of the law relating to Wakfs in different States, the Central Government enacted a uniform law to govern all Wakfs in the country, which led to the enactment of the Wakf Act, 1995, whereby all other laws in force in any stage corresponding to the said Act, stood repealed.

-- 15. The judgment and order of the High Court having been challenged in these various Special Leave Petitions, on 29th November, 2011, when the matters were taken up, we had directed notices to issue in the different Special Leave Petitions and in the meantime directed that the stay granted by the High Court on 21st September, 2011, in respect of its judgment, would remain operative. - 16.
-Thereafter, these matters have been taken up to consider whether such interim order of stay should be allowed to continue, but in a modified manner on account of the fact that by staying the operation of the final judgment, the interim orders passed by the High Court were revived, thereby rendering the stay order meaningless.

-17. While considering the three sets of Special Leave Petitions, Special Leave Petition (Civil) Nos.32129-32131 of 2011, filed by the State of Maharashtra, were taken up for consideration first.
+to - 13.
+One of the facets of the dispute, which was thrown up during the hearing regarding continuance of the interim order in a modified form is the creation of Wakfs under the Muslim law and the creation of Trusts by persons professing the Muslim faith, which were not in the nature of Wakfs, but in the nature of English Trusts. - 14.
+Prior to the enactment of the Wakf Act, 1995, the Central Wakf Act, 1954, was in force, but did not apply to some of the States which had Special Acts of their own, such as Uttar Pradesh, West Bengal, parts of Gujarat and Maharashtra and some of the North-Eastern States.
+The said States continued be governed by their to own Special statutes, which provided for the administration of Wakfs in To do away with the disparity of their respective States. the law relating to Wakfs in different States, the Central Government enacted a uniform law to govern all Wakfs in the country, which led to the enactment of the Wakf Act, 1995, whereby all other laws in force in any stage corresponding to the said Act, stood repealed.
+11 - The judgment and order of the High Court having been 15. challenged in these various Special Leave Petitions, on 29th November, 2011, when the matters were taken up, we had directed notices to issue in the different Special Leave Petitions and in the meantime directed that the stay granted the High Court on 21st September, 2011, respect of its judgment, would remain operative. - 16.
+Thereafter, these matters have been taken to consider whether such interim order of stay should be allowed to continue, but in a modified manner on account of the fact that by staying the operation of the final judgment, the interim orders passed by the High Court were revived, thereby rendering the stay order meaningless. - 17.
+While considering the three sets of Special Leave Petitions, Special Leave Petition (Civil) Nos.32129-32131 of 2011, filed by the State of Maharashtra, were taken up for consideration first. - 18.
+Appearing for the Petitioner State of Maharashtra, Mr. Rohington Nariman, learned Solicitor General for India, submitted that the only thing which was required to be considered for a decision as to whether the interim order shall continue, was whether a prima facie case had been made out for grant of interim injunction to preserve the status quo ante which prevailed before the coming into operation of the Wakf Act, 1995.

+Mr. Nariman urged that 19.